Author's Note

 AAPI Commentary

+Sleeping Man in Orbit does something we’ve rarely seen: it centers a British-born Chinese man not as a stereotype, but as a romantic lead with a depth that would make a Murakami protagonist envious.
 Brian isn't here to prove anything.
 He listens.
 He falters.
 He loves imperfectly.
-And in doing so, the story does something we’ve rarely — if ever — seen.
-It gives an Asian man the space to be deeply vulnerable, quietly magnetic, and central to a modern love story.
+And in doing so, he is given the space to be deeply vulnerable, quietly magnetic, and central to a modern love story.

 Sleeping Man in Orbit reminds us that anyone can be the hero — and that sometimes, the characters in the background hold the true heart and soul of the story.